IHE/ITI.PCF/input/pagecontent/volume-1.md

 Neither the definition of permitted use, nor how break-glass is declared is defined here.
 These are  policy expectations of the environment and are expected to be configured into the IUA authorization decisions and enforcement.

-Implicit Option has no ability to have Patient-specific parameters.
+Implicit Consent Option has no ability to have Patient-specific parameters.
 When Patient-specific parameters are needed, Explicit options are required.

 ### 1:53.2.2 Explicit Basic Option

 The Explicit Basic Option allows for patient-specific consent to be recorded and changed.
 This option sets the foundation for consents that expire, and consents that change based on agreements between the organization and the patient.
-The lack of a consent for a given patient would be covered by the Implicit Option in place.
+The lack of a consent for a given patient would be covered by the Implicit Consent Option in place.

-Typically the Implicit Option is either a Deny-All or a Permit-All-Authorized-Uses.
+Typically the Implicit Consent Option is either a Deny-All or a Permit-All-Authorized-Uses.
 The Deny-All sets the groundwork for an environment where Consent is required for any activity to happen (often called OPT-IN).
 The Permit-All-Authorized-Uses sets the groundwork for an environment where Consent can be used to refine or dissent (often called OPT-OUT).
 In all cases, once a Consent is recorded then the terms of the Consent override any Implicit policy.

 The Explicit Basic Option indicates that there is support for a basic set of patient-specific parameters.
 The following set of patient-specific parameters may be used to permit or deny: